 It is acknowledged that longer timescales shall apply where access to Unregistered Premises is delayed by circumstances outside of the Distributor’s control (including where a warrant is needed to obtain access).

-Nothing in clause 8.4 shall prevent a distributor from communicating with Occupiers or Unregistered Customers in a manner or frequency of its choosing, provided that the intent is to obtain Customer Details or otherwise contribute to resolving Unregistered Customers.
+Nothing in Clause 8.4 shall prevent a Distributor from communicating with Occupiers or Unregistered Customers in a manner or frequency of its choosing, provided that the intent is to obtain Customer Details or otherwise contribute to resolving Unregistered Customers.

 VISIT PROCEDURE/GAINING ENTRY